 Excipients Used in Tablet Formulation

 • Excipients are inactive substances used to aid the manufacturing process and enhance the performance of the drug.
-They serve multiple functions:
+They serve multiple function:

 Excipients Used in Tablet Formulation